How do we maintain our balance?

 How can I make sure my movement problems are adequately treated?

-As noted previously in this article, you can fall down if you have sudden “freezing” while walking or if your body’s corrective movements occur too late or too slowly to prevent a fall.
+You can fall down if you have sudden “freezing” while walking.
+You can also fall if your body’s corrective movements occur too late or too slowly to prevent a fall.

 Therefore, adequate treatment of your movements so that slowness (bradykinesia) and freezing while walking are treated is absolutely essential in preventing falls.

 Medications used to treat movement problems are described in a different set of articles.
-It is important to select these judiciously – but in most cases, the best medication happens to be levodopa.
+It is important to select these judiciously.
+In most cases, the best medication happens to be levodopa.

-Once it enters the brain, Levdoopa is converted into Dopamine.
+Once it enters the Brain, Levodopa is converted into Dopamine.

-A good neurological examination can usually reveal whether any of these feedback organs are not working well.
+A thorough neurological examination can usually reveal whether any of these feedback organs are not working well.
 For example, he/she may ask you to close your eyes and move your big toe up and down.
-If you are unable to tell whether its up or down, it indicates there is something wrong with your “joint position sense” etc..
+If you are unable to tell whether it is up or down, it indicates there is something wrong with your “joint position sense” etc..